Samuel Roth: Jail (1930s)

 There were several other cases where the charge was dismissed.
-In 1954, police, under direction of an assistant District Attorney, raided the office of the Seven Sirens Press on Lafayette Street and Roth's apartment on the upper West Side.
+In 1954, police raided the office of the Seven Sirens Press on Lafayette Street as well as Roth's apartment on the upper West Side, led by an assistant District Attorney.
 All books, correspondence, and furniture were removed from the office.
 Roth attempted to leave the apartment to make a telephone call and an altercation with a police officer occurred.
 After Roth promised not to sue, the case was dismissed due to vagueness of the search warrant and illegal methods of search and seizure.

 Hiss Case connections (1940s)

 In the mid-1920s, Roth received poems by Whittaker Chambers (common friend of Henry Zolinsky and Louis Zukofsky) in his magazine Two Worlds Quarterly.

 During the 1940s, Roth had David George Plotkin write a number of books for him.
 In 1946, Plotkin published The Plot Against America, an exposé of U.S. Senator Burton K. Wheeler.
 Though Roth did not publish the book, an incensed Wheeler asked the FBI to investigate, which shared Plotkin's file with the House Un-American Activities Committee (HUAC).
 In the process, the government made a connection between Plotkin and Roth.

-In 1948, Roth wrote one of the attorney's of Alger Hiss and offered to testify before HUAC that Whittaker Chambers had written poems for Roth during the 1920s under the alias "George Crosley"–the only person aside from Hiss himself ever willing to testify such.
+In 1948, Roth wrote one of the attorneys representing Alger Hiss and offered to testify before HUAC that Whittaker Chambers had written poems for Roth during the 1920s under the alias "George Crosley"–the only person aside from Hiss himself ever willing to testify such.
 The Hiss defense team chose not to use Roth's deposition.
 (One of Roth's daughters later claimed that Roth had offered this testimony at least partly because of his "hatred for Communism and Communists.")

-During United States vs. Alger Hiss (1949), the Hiss defense team used "Tandaradei," an erotic poem of Chambers' that Roth had published in June 1926, to imply that Chambers was homosexual.
+During United States v.
+Alger Hiss (1949), the Hiss defense team used "Tandaradei," an erotic poem of Chambers' that Roth had published in June 1926, to imply that Chambers was homosexual.